NRCan/RICorDE/README.md

 If any of these result in an error, your environment is not set up correctly.

-Once you've tested your setup, tell RICorDE where to access the Whitebox exes by entering these into the _whitebox_exe_d_ in [definitions.py](definitions.py).
+Once you've tested your setup, tell RICorDE where to access the Whitebox exes by entering these into  _whitebox_exe_d_ in [definitions.py](definitions.py).
+In this file, _root_dir_ can also be customized to control some default behaviour.

 ## Use
 RICorDE routines can be run in sequence using the command-line parsing in [main.py](main.py) or by calling the session methods in [ricorde/scripts.py](ricorde/scripts.py) directly in custom python scripts.